-have age peaks that match the peak locations of the concordant data (red line), however as shown calculated using a 24 Ma lower intercept age do in Fig. 10A, the K-S comparison statistic does not return this lower intercept age as a likely time of discordance.
+have age peaks that match the peak locations of the concordant data (red line), however as shown in Fig. 10A, the K-S comparison statistic does not return this lower intercept age as a likely time of discordance, except for minor, <24 Ma peaks when using very high (>30 %) discordance filters.